Business Continuity Consultants: Who They Are and Why You Need Them

 - Continuity objectives

-- Knowledge of new technologies and/or best practices: Business continuity is constantly evolving.
+Business continuity is constantly evolving.
 New technologies can provide better protection against disasters and virtually eliminate downtime.
 Your consultants could have a lot of experience, but if they’re recommending outdated systems, then you’re leaving your company at risk.
-Do your homework; research their recommended implementations and make sure their advice is current before you put it into practice.
+Research the implementations and practices that they suggest and make sure their advice is current before you put it into practice.

 - Whether expectations were met or exceeded

-- How the consultant’s implementations and processes held up during a real disaster situation
+- How well the consultant’s implementations and processes held up during a real disaster situation

 - How responsive are they to your phone calls and emails?